 A. The majority of religion in Indonesia is Islam.
 Going by the 2010 Indonesian census, 87.18% of Indonesian population identify themselves as Muslim.
 With these figures, Indonesia is one of the countries in the world that has maximum Muslim-population.

 There are different sects in Islam.
 Among the entire population of followers of Islam in the country, 99% are Sunnis, 1% are Shias, and 0.2% are Ahmadis.
 Christianity is the second-highest population in Indonesia with 7% population being Protestant Christians and 2.91% population being Catholic Christians.

 Other religions in the country include, 1.69% Hindu, 0.72% Buddhist, 0.05% Confucianist, 0.13% other, and 0.38% unrecorded.

 A. Galungan Festival is one of the most popular and most significant Balinese festivals.
 This festival is observed to celebrate the victory of good (dharma) over evil (adharma).

 This is a 10-day long festival which is celebrated every year in accordance with the 210-day Balinese calendar.
 It is believed that during this festival, all Balinese Gods and the ancestral spirits visit the Earth and return on the called, Kuningan.

 A. No, Balinese do not celebrate the Hindu festivals of Deepavali or Holi.
 Nyepi is an important Hindu festival in Bali, Indonesia.

-A. Though Halloween is not a part of the Balinese culture but the celebration of the same have started to take place at some venues in Bali.
+A. Though Halloween is not a part of the Balinese culture the celebration of the same has started to take place at some venues in Bali.
 This is the result of the influence of Western culture.